ca0v/aws-lab/docs/AWS_IAM.md

 ### Resources

 A resource is an object that is protected by AWS.
 For example, an Amazon S3 bucket is a resource.
 A user might request to list the objects in a bucket.
 The bucket is the resource.
+No resource may communicate with another resource without permission.

 ## IAM Roles